zwave-js/node-zwave-js/packages/zwave-js/api.md

 // @public (undocumented)
 export class ZWaveController extends TypedEventEmitter<ControllerEventCallbacks> {
     addAssociations(source: AssociationAddress, group: number, destinations: AssociationAddress[]): Promise<void>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen assignPriorityReturnRoute(nodeId: number, destinationNodeId: number, repeaters: number[], routeSpeed: ZWaveDataRate): Promise<boolean>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen assignPrioritySUCReturnRoute(nodeId: number, repeaters: number[], routeSpeed: ZWaveDataRate): Promise<boolean>;
     // (undocumented)
     assignReturnRoute(nodeId: number, destinationNodeId: number): Promise<boolean>;
     // (undocumented)